General Production Considerations on Unharvested Sugarbeet Acres

-- A flail shredder could be used if ground can’t support a topper.
+- A flail shredder could be used as well.

 - Defoliating/shredding will accelerate the release of nitrogen for the subsequent crop.